The team at the Sustainable Agriculture & Food Systems programs includes researchers, faculty members, and technical staff.

 Research & Education Farm Coordinator, Sustainable Agriculture & Food Systems

-Anna is the Coordinator of the future farm facility to be utilized by the Sustainable Agriculture program.
+Anna is the Coordinator of the farm sites used by the Sustainable Agriculture program in Richmond, BC.
 Previously, she coordinated the Richmond Farm School program and engaged in food systems research with the Institute for Sustainable Food Systems and continues to work with other ecologists involved in the research in southwestern BC.
 Anna has been working in sustainable agriculture in education and in practice since 2010 and was a graduate of the first Richmond Farm School year.
-She holds a BSc in Environmental Sciences from UNBC and has interests in organic best practices, biodiversity in farming and permaculture.
+She holds a MSc in Integrated Studies in Land & Food Systems and has studied the impact of farm practices on wildlife.
+Anna has interests in organic best practices, ecological convervation in farming and rangeland.